Physics Teacher: "Isaac Newton was sitting under a tree when an

 hasty, positive decision so they could retire to their chambers for a cup of Earl Grey.
 This tactic used by the British lawyers is still recalled as Newton's Law of Gavel

-A Few Interesting Facts About Newton
+A Few Interesting Facts about

 As a boy he showed little promise in school work.
 In fact, his school reports had described him as 'idle' and 'inattentive'.